 Friends of the Cheng Library Sponsor Living Jazz Archives Event

-The Friends of the Cheng Library sponsor an event focusing on the University's Living Jazz Archives
+The Cheng Library sponsors event introducing materials from the University's Living Jazz Archives.

 Where would you expect to hear a performance by professional and student musicians of a composition by Clark Terry, and to see both his trumpet and original vinyl recordings?
 This performance and these historic materials were part of a program sponsored by the Friends of the Cheng Library.
 The event, “Thad Jones, Clark Terry and James Williams: The Living Jazz Archives in Word, Performance and Photographs,” took place on December 2, 2012 in the Auditorium of the Cheng Library.